MYCAP USE CASES

 Medication Adherence- The University of Washington and Sammamish TruMedicines conducted a pilot study assessing efficacy of mobile apps in measuring or encouraging medication adherence.
 Participants photographed a pill before daily consumption and answered accompanying health-related questions.
 Adults Click here to read more.

 Covid-19 Surveillance- Vanderbilt University Medical Center conducted a COVID-19 surveillance study at a local high school and used MyCap to connect participant samples with test results.
 Participants collected weekly saliva samples and completed symptom questionnaires.
 MyCap’s barcode scanning feature linked participant sample test tubes to test results, which were pushed to participants’ MyCap app.
-Highschool students & teachers Click here to read more.
+Highschool students & teachers Click here and here to read more.

 Parkinson’s Disease Identification- Weill Cornell used MyCap to identify Parkinson’s Disease patients from Healthy Controls by utilizing the Tapping active task.
 Participants completed the active tapping task 2x about 1 hour apart, 3 days per week, for 5 weeks on MyCap.
 Adults Click here to read more.